How to Hide Task View on Windows 11 Taskbar

 Advanced: Using the Registry Editor

-You can hide the Task View button on your Windows 11 taskbar by changing a setting in the Registry Editor.
-This advanced method lets you remove the button from view by tweaking a specific value.
+Hiding the Task View button on your Windows 11 taskbar is possible by changing a setting in the Registry Editor (a tool for advanced Windows settings ).
+This method lets you remove the button from view by tweaking a specific value.
 Follow these steps carefully to hide Task View using the registry.

-HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\Advanced3.
-Look for a DWORD value called `ShowTaskViewButton`.
+3. Look for a DWORD value called `ShowTaskViewButton` sporadic.

 4. Double-click it.
 Set the value to 0 to hide the button, or 1 to show it.